Masters Degree in Clinical Counseling Overview

 International applicants interested in obtaining licensure outside of California should review the certification/licensure requirements of those other states or countries.

-When does the Master’s in Clinical Counseling degree program start?
+When does the MA in Clinical Counseling degree program start?

 This program is offered as an 8-week term program and is open for enrollment during each of these respective enrollment periods.
 You can find a copy of our 8-week term academic calendar here.

-How long does it take to complete the Master’s in Clinical Counseling degree program?
+How long does it take to complete the degree program?

-The Master’s in Clinical Counseling degree program is a 60-credit program and takes a minimum of 2 years to complete, across 11 terms.
+The program is a 60-credit program and takes a minimum of 2 years to complete, across 11 terms.

 What is the modality of this program?